rust3ds/ctru-rs/ctr-std/README.md

 * `u128`

 # Partially working modules
-* `env`       argc/argv can be implemented but have not been yet
 * `net`       Anything not involving IPv6 should work after initializing the `Soc` service in `ctru-rs`
 * `os`        The modules in here should work, but they aren't well-tested

-# Non-functional modules
+# Non-working modules
+* `env`       argc/argv can be implemented but have not been yet
 * `process`   Unable to be implemented due to platform incompatibilities